 I requested a refund on Friday, Nov 9th.
 Ted’s customer service responded on Nov 10th with an offer to send me the 2 DVD’s for Free instead of the Refund.

 - I Replied on Nov 12th that I just wanted a refund.

 - The refund was processed by Nov.
 14.

-Contrary to many internet reviews, Ted’s Woodworking Plans is NOT a scam (defined as they take your money, you get nothing and can’t get a refund).
+Contrary to many internet reviews, Ted’s Woodworking Plans is NOT a scam.
+Scam defined as they take your money, you get nothing and can’t get a refund.

-I do think Ted’s Plans are a poor value and that all plans are not of the quality that is declared in their advertisement.
+I do think Ted’s Plans are a terrible value and that all plans are not of the quality that they claim in their advertisement.

 I found Ted’s customer service to be very good and exactly as advertised, with the exception that they made the Free DVD offer before giving me the refund information.

-The email they sent after my refund request included helpful step-by-step instructions on how to get the refund through Clickbank (the platform this digital product is sold on).
+The email they sent after my refund request included helpful step-by-step instructions on how to get a refund through Clickbank (the platform this digital product is sold on).

-Clickbank is a very reputable marketplace for digital products and it is in their best interest to make sure all their vendors (like Ted’s Woodworking) live up to their guarantees.
+Clickbank is a very reputable marketplace for digital products.
+It is in their best interest to make sure all their vendors (like Ted’s Woodworking) live up to their guarantees.

-Please do leave me a comment if you have any experience with the product yourself, or just want to say hi!
+Please leave me a comment if you have any experience with the product yourself, or even if you just want to say hi!